zanematthew/zm-ajax-login-register/readme.txt

 Contributors: ZaneMatthew
 Donate link: http://zanematthew.com/
-Tags: admin, AJAX, login, manage, modal, password, plugin, redirect, register, username Requires at least: 3.5
+Tags: admin, AJAX, login, manage, modal, password, plugin, redirect, register, username, Facebook Requires at least: 3.5
 Tested up to: 3.8.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows you to create a custom login and registration page, complete with login and registration modals.
+Allows you to create a custom login and registration page or login and registration modals.
+Complete with AJAX verification and Facebook login support.

 == Description ==

-With zM Ajax Login & Register, you can create a custom login and registration page using the following shortcode `[ajax_login]`, `[ajax_register]` or you can use modal boxes in the "Advanced Usage" setting.
+With zM Ajax Login & Register, you can create a custom login and registration page.
+No need for any custom post types, just create a normal WordPress page, add your own custom logo, text, and use the following shortcode `[ajax_login]`, `[ajax_register]`.

+From the settings you can assign login and register modal boxes to menu items, and add a redirect URL.
+By assigning the login and register modals to menu items users will be able to click menu items, will display a single login or register form in a modal without any post content.
+Once the users login they can be redirected to a custom page, for example: "dashboard", or "welcome".

+Now your visitors can login or register from the page you've set-up.

+Each form has pre-set styling options and uses AJAX.
+From the settings you can choose either; stacked (default) or wide styling.
+Additional styling you can be achieved by adding your custom CSS or using one of the available hooks.
+Feel free to contact us and will add any additional hooks you need.
+The forms use AJAX to verify that the username and email are valid and are not already in use.

+If you've enabled the Facebook login or register, from your settings, the Facebook button will display in the form.
+Each user that logins with Facebook will be register as a "subscriber" and their Facebook profile picture will be used as their avatar.

 = Features =

 * Facebook login support
-* Redirect users to a custom URL or page after login, such as; `/dashboard/` or `/welcome/`
+* Redirect users to a custom URL or page after login, such as; "Dashboard" or "Welcome"
 * AJAX verification for username and email accounts
-* Choose between the default (stacked) or wide style
+* Choose between different styles: stacked (default) or wide
-* Advanced usage includes: custom triggers for login and register modals, support for custom CSS
+* Advanced usage includes: Assign login and register modals to menu items, support for custom CSS, several hooks are available as well

 = Usage =

+**Note your site will need to be open to registration**

+1. Create a page
-Add the following shortcode to a post or page `[ajax_login]` or `[ajax_register]` (make sure your site is set to "Anyone can register" for this shortcode).
+1. Add the following shortcode `[ajax_login]` or `[ajax_register]`

-Advanced usage allows you to use any `HTML` element to trigger the login and register modal boxes.
-Simply visit the settings page from the WordPress Admin (Settings --> Ajax Login & Register) and in the section "Advanced Usage" enter the HTML tag, class name or ID of the item you want to trigger the modal box.
+Advanced usage allows you to use any menu item to launch the login and register modal boxes.

+**Note your page must support custom menus**

+1. Create a menu item; such as "login" you can set the URL to # if need be
+1. Assign a unique class name to the menu item.
+If you do not see the "class name section", click on the "Screen options" in the upper corner and check the box for "CSS Classes"
+1. Copy/paste the class name you just assigned to the menu item
+1. Save the changes for the new menu item
+1. Visit the settings page from the WordPress Admin (Settings --> Ajax Login & Register)
+1. Paste the CSS class name in the appropriate field, either "Login Handle" or "Register Handle"
+1. Save the settings

+**Additionally you can assign a URL to a page the user is redirected to once logged in.
+The default is the site home page**

 == Installation ==

 1. Install the plugin via WordPress or download and upload the plugin to the `/wp-content/plugins/`
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Create a page called "login" or "register"
-3. Add the shortcode `[ajax_login]` or `[ajax_register]` (make sure your site is set to "anyone can register") to any post or page
+1. Add the shortcode `[ajax_login]` or `[ajax_register]` (make sure your site is set to "anyone can register") to any post or page

-= Optional =

-* To customize, add custom CSS in the textarea found in settings
-* To use the modal boxes, add the name of the desired element that will trigger the boxes in your settings.

 == Frequently Asked Questions ==